lucasprabel/draft-cfrg-suf-hybrid-sigs/draft-prabel-suf-hybrid-sigs-00.md

 The proposed construction ensures that the overall scheme is SUF-CMA as long as only one component is SUF-CMA secure.
 The hybrid signature construction is defined in the following subsections.

-The hybrid can be used for signature schemes that are built from the Fiat-Shamir pardigm as the first component and from any signature scheme as the second compoenent.
+The hybrid can be used for signature schemes that are built from the Fiat-Shamir paradigm as the first component and from any signature scheme as the second compoenent.
 Hence, they use a canonical identification scheme (ID) underlying a Fiat-Shamir construction and a signature scheme (Sig_2).
-This applies to combining EdDSA and any post-qunatum signature scheme, for example ML-DSA.
+This applies to combining EdDSA and any post-quantum signature scheme, for example ML-DSA.

 Before signing a message `m`, the hybrid scheme derives a message representative `m'` from `m` to address specific security concerns, and in particular to achieve non-separability, following a similar approach to {{-LAMPS-COMPOSITE}}.